Floorp-Projects/Floorp/taskcluster/docs/actions.rst

 The ``create_tasks`` utility function provides a full-featured way to create new tasks.
-Its features include creating prerequisite tasks, operating in a "testing" mode with ``./mach taskgraph action-callback --test``, and generating artifacts that can be used by later action tasks to figure out what happened.
+Its features include creating prerequisite tasks, operating in a "testing" mode with ``./mach taskgraph test-action-callback``, and generating artifacts that can be used by later action tasks to figure out what happened.
 See the source for more detailed docmentation.